petrakol/blockxpand-icp/README.md

 - CI uses the same approach to keep secrets out of the logs
 - Integration tests spawn a lightweight dfx emulator to verify canister deployment end-to-end
+- `get_holdings_cert` returns a data certificate and Merkle witness for tamper-proof balances

 ## Building